-Foundation for Food and Agriculture Research Names First Executive Director
+Foundation for Food & Agriculture Research Names First Executive Director

 Rockey will use her deep knowledge of research across many sectors to optimize the innovation and impact potential of research initiatives funded by FFAR.
 The Foundation, formed to increase research in food and agriculture as part of the 2014 Farm Bill, will continue to operate under the direction of its board until Rockey assumes her duties in September.

 Prior to joining the NIH in 2005, Rockey spent 19 years of at the U.S. Department of Agriculture (USDA), where she oversaw the competitive research component of the Cooperative State Research, Education and Extension Service, which is today’s National Institute for Food and Agriculture.
 There, Rockey established the National Research Initiative and led expansion of its programs.